patrickboateng/geolysis/docs/source/getting_started.rst

 -------------

-You need to know `Python <https://docs.python.org/3/tutorial/>`_ and a little bit of soil mechanics in order to work through the examples.
+You need to know `Python <https://docs.python.org/3/tutorial/>`_ and a little bit of soil mechanics in order to understand the following examples.

 Learning Objective
 ------------------